NaviServer Programmable Web Server

 }

-There are many configuration options possible.
+There are many configuration options possible combining the functionality of a reverse proxy with an application server and a traditional WEB server.
 One could make the default server the reverse proxy, and use other servers for other purposes.
 One could also combine mass virtual hosting with the reverse proxy by defining appropriate mapping rules.

 REQUIREMENTS